whung1/reddit-imgur-poster/README.md

             * Handle exceptions/unusual hack attempts
         * Reddit Posting
             * Basic Posting
-            * Only allow submission with linked reddit account (backend)
+            * Only allow submission with linked reddit account
             * Handle exceptions
             * Handle errors if server is stopped
-    * Create neat requirements.txt through pipreqs
-    * Create basic README.mds
+    * Account Pages
+        * Navbar inclusion when logged in ONLY

   TO-DO:
     * Reddit Portion
         * Reddit Posting
-            * Only allow submission with linked reddit account (frontend)
-            * Optional Comments (IN PROGRESS)
+            * Optional Comments
     * Flask-WTF-Forms change
     * Unit tests for imgur-backend
     * Unit tests for registration and delete
-    * Delete Account functionality
+    * Delete Account functionality (IN PROGRESS)
-    * Accounts Pages (IN PROGRESS)
+    * Account Pages (IN PROGRESS)
-        * Navbar inclusion when logged in ONLY
         * Delete account button
         * Display basic info on accounts and redirect to linking pages
         * Live information grab for imgur and reddit link pages